Funding Options for your Hearing Aids

 • Have a community services card and are either working more than 30 hours per week, in full-time study, seeking employment, engaged in voluntary work, or are the main carer of a dependent person

-If you are accessing the Hearing Aid Funding Scheme through your DHB, you won’t have anything to pay.
+If you are accessing the Hearing Aid Funding Scheme through Health NZ, you won’t have anything to pay.
 If you are using a private audiology service, you will need to pay them a fitting fee for their time, because the Hearing Aid Funding scheme only covers the cost of the devices.
 You will not have to pay for repairs if your devices are funded under the scheme, but you will have to pay for batteries.

 ACC